J-DubApps/get-chat-cmd/README.md

 - `get-chat-cmd1`: Uses OpenRouter's API with the "openrouter/quasar-alpha" model
 - `get-chat-cmd2`: Uses OpenAI's API with the "gpt-4o-mini" model
+- `get-chat-cmd3`: Uses Anthropic's API with the "claude-3-7-sonnet-20250219" model

 ## Setup

 1. Edit `ai_powershell_commands.ps1` to replace:
    - `YOUR_OPENROUTER_API_KEY` with your actual OpenRouter API key
    - `YOUR_OPENAI_API_KEY` with your actual OpenAI API key
+   - `YOUR_ANTHROPIC_API_KEY` with your actual OpenAI API key

-2. Import the functions into your current PowerShell session:
+3. Import the functions into your current PowerShell session:

 ```powershell
 .
 C:\Users\username\Desktop\ai_powershell_commands.ps1